-Os Guinness, social critic and author of more than 30 books, discussed the sustainability of freedom in the U.S. with a broad audience at the Hankamer School of Business on Wednesday, February 12.
-Drawing from historical examples in the U.S. and antiquity, Guinness made the case that freedom never stands alone, but is part of a "golden triangle" that requires virtue which requires a form of faith which then requires freedom.
-The topic is the subject of his recent book, "A Free People's Suicide: Sustainable Freedom and the American Future."
+Os Guinness, an Oxford-trained scholar, lecturer and author of more than 30 books, discussed whether freedom in the U.S. is sustainable before a large audience at the Hankamer School of Business on Wednesday.
+Drawing from historical examples, Guinness argued that freedom can never stand alone, but is part of a "golden triangle" that requires virtue which requires a form of faith which then requires freedom.

 Dr. Guinness aligned with the English Catholic historian, politician and writer Lord Acton, who held that "Freedom is not the permission to do what one wants, but the power to do what one ought."
-As part of his argument, Guinness argued for realigning with the framers of the Constitution where sustainable institutions require not only freedom "from" but also freedom "for."
-He noted that the political right emphasizes freedom from government while the political left emphasizes freedom from social constraints.
-This increased political polarization in U.S. places an imbalanced emphasis on "pluribus," or diversity, and a neglect of emphasis on "unum" or what makes us one as a nation.
+As part of his argument, Guinness argued for realigning with the framers of the Constitution to require not only freedom "from" but also freedom "for."
+Whereas the political right emphasizes freedom from government and the political left emphasizes freedom from social constraints, the increased political polarization results in a neglect of emphasis on what makes us one as a nation.

-Baylor University's Baugh Center for Entrepreneurship & Free Enterprise seeks to (1) aid in the preservation of the competitive free enterprise system, including the vital small business sector of the economy and (2) promote entrepreneurial activity among individuals and organizations that stimulate economic development through the formation of new business ventures.
+The Baugh Center for Entrepreneurship & Free Enterprise seeks to aid in the preservation of the competitive free enterprise system, including the vital small business sector of the economy and promote entrepreneurial activity among individuals and organizations that stimulate economic development through the formation of new business ventures.
 For more information, visit: www.baylor.edu/business/freeenterprise.